 Common herbs and spices in the Greek Kitchen

 The Greek kitchen is all about enhancing the natural flavors of the products and generally, food in Greece is not spicy.
 If you want to add them to your kitchen cupboard, here you find a useful vocabulary list.

 As you can see, we have two categories here: herbs and spices.
 The difference between spices and herbs is related to the part of the plant they are obtained from.
 Herbs are taken from the green part with the leaves.
 Spices come from other parts of the plant such as the root, stem, bulb, bark or seeds.

 Some of examples in the Greek kitchen are for example: stew with cinnamon, zucchini balls with fennel, meat balls with cumin and sweets with mastiha.
-Click here to read our articles about mastiha (only growing on the island of Chios) and saffron (growing in North Greece).
+Click here to read more about mastiha (only growing on the island of Chios) and saffron (growing in North Greece).